innofactororg/bicep-action/.azuredevops/README.md

 ### Variables

+- **ARTIFACT_IDENTIFIER**: A unique identifier added to artifact name in case of multiple runs within one workflow.

 - **COST_THRESHOLD**: Max acceptable estimated cost.
 Exceeding threshold causes plan to fail.

 - **ENVIRONMENT**: Name of the [environment](#get-started) to use for the [deploy job](#deploy-job).